eivinwi/EurobotUiO/README.md

 This part of the project contains the navigation and position control.

-To compile/run the main program, go to directory Program.

 ### Compilation
-While standing in directory Program:
+While standing in Program directory:
 ```
 make      :  compiles default program
 make debug:  compiles program with extra debug printing